abdullahmujahidali/JavaScript/2.IgnitingOurApp/README.md

 ### What is `package-lock.json`?

 package-lock.json keeps track of the exact version of a package that is been installed.
 It is used to lock the version of the package.

+### What is transitive dependencies?

+When we install a package, it may have some dependencies.
+Those dependencies are called transitive dependencies.